A Festival of Nine Lessons and Carols

 When they're up and dressed they have to hunt Santa, who's hidden somewhere in the school.
 When they find him they get some more presents!
 This is followed by a big breakfast ready for the Christmas morning service in the college chapel at 11.00am.

 After the Christmas morning service, the boy's families come and see them in the school house and then they go home at 2.00pm.
 The choristers then have about a week at home with their families before they come back to the school to start the new year.

 In 2016, the organ in the chapel underwent major restoration.
-You can find out more about the restoration over the Kings' website.
+You can find out more about the restoration over the Kings' website (goes to another site).

 The boy choristers leave the choir at 13 to move on to senior school, so the choir always needs new boys to sing in it.
-You can find out more about what life is like for choristers at King's on their Become a Chorister website.
+You can find out more about what life is like for choristers at King's on their Become a Chorister website (goes to another site).